-Argentina's Fernandez says cabinet 'chosen,' names still under wraps
+Argentina's president-elect says cabinet 'chosen,' names still under wraps

 Argentine bonds, already trading at historic lows, were hit again on Tuesday after U.S. President Donald Trump announced surprise tariffs on Monday targeting steel and aluminum imports from Argentina and Brazil.

+In a tongue-in-cheek comment about his higher-profile running mate, Fernandez said he enjoyed U.S. series “Veep,” where former senator Selina Meyer rises to become president, but that it did not mirror the situation in Argentina.

+“To clear up any doubts, I have no plans to resign or leave my position until the last day”, Fernandez said.

-Reporting by Adam Jourdan; Editing by Steve Orlofsky
+Reporting by Adam Jourdan and Nicolas Misculin; Editing by Steve Orlofsky